dotnet/docs/docs/csharp/language-reference/operators/boolean-logical-operators.md

 ## Nullable Boolean logical operators

-For operands of the `bool?` type, the `&` and `|` operators support the three-valued logic.
+For the `bool?` operands, the `&` and `|` operators support the three-valued logic.
 The semantics of these operators is defined by the following table:

 |x|y|x&y|x&#124;y|
 |----|----|----|----|